-rpm -i unixODBCrpm -i unixODBCrpm -i mysql-clientrpm -i libmysqlclient rpm -i MyODBC-unixODBC- (Please note that MyODBC-unixODBC rpm can be found in SDK CD 1 for SLES 11) '''
+rpm -i unixODBC- rpm -i mysql-client- rpm -i libmysqlclient rpm -i MyODBC-unixODBC- (Please note that MyODBC-unixODBC rpm can be found in SDK CD 1 for SLES 11)

 2. To configure ODBC you need to make changes to the odbcinst.ini and odbc.ini files so that ODBC works with the xCAT database.
 First update the odbcinst.ini file with the correct libmyodbc#.so name.